Employment by the Numbers

 Publications: The Law School publishes guides on specific topics relevant to career development and the employment search process.
-The publications include a comprehensive career search manual, contact lists of students and alumni in various sectors and geographic regions, lists of alumni willing to be public interest mentors, a list of firm where fellow students are working over the summer, and more.
+The publications include contact lists of students and alumni in various sectors and geographic regions, lists of alumni willing to be public interest mentors, a list of firms and organizations where fellow students are working over the summer, and more.

 Jobs opportunities database: Available to both students and graduates, our password-protected database houses job descriptions from employers specifically interested in meeting UChicago Law candidates.

 Where will your UChicago degree take you?
 Anywhere you want it to.
 UChicago Law alumni live and work all over the country and all over the world.